Jish: Demographics

+In 2022, 63% of the population was Christian and 37% was Muslim.

 Geography

 Jish is located in Upper Galilee, in the Northern district of Israel.
 The town is close to Mount Meron, the tallest standing mountain of Galilee.
 Recently, a new road has connected Jish with the nearby Jewish village of Dalton.

 Religious sites and shrines

-The tombs of Shmaya and Abtalion, Jewish sages who taught in Jerusalem in the early 1st century, are located in Jish.
-According to tradition, the prophet Joel was also buried there.
+The tombs of Shmaya and Abtalion, a pair of Jewish sages who taught in Jerusalem in the early 1st century BCE, are located in Jish.

+According to tradition, the Israelite prophet Joel was also buried there.
+The structure traditionally believed to be his tomb is situated on the western outskirts of the modern village, and contains several ancient rock-cut tombs.

 According to Christian tradition, the parents of Saint Paul were from Jish.
 John of Giscala, the son of Levi, was born in Jish.
 Other churches in Jish are a small Maronite Church that was rebuilt after the 1837 earthquake and the Elias Church, the largest in the village, which operates a convent.

 Archaeology

 Eighteen archaeological sites have been excavated to date in Jish and vicinity.
 Archaeologists have excavated two synagogues in use since the Roman and Byzantine periods (3rd to 6th centuries CE).
 One synagogue is located at the top of the village and the other east of it.
 On the remains of the upper synagogue, found by Kitchener of the Palestine Exploration Fund, the Melkite Greek Catholic Church of Mar Boutros was built.
 Jewish-Christian amulets were discovered nearby.

 Coins indicate that Jish had strong commercial ties with the nearby city of Tyre.
 On Jish's western slope, a mausoleum was excavated, with stone sarcophagi similar to those seen at the large Jewish catacomb at Beit She'arim National Park.
 The inner part of the mausoleum contained ten hewn loculi, burial niches known in Hebrew as kokhim.
 In the mausoleum, archaeologists found several skeletons, oil lamps and a glass bottle dating to the fourth century CE.

 A network of secret caves and passageways in Jish, some of them located under private homes, is strikingly similar to hideaways in the Judean lowlands used during the Bar Kokhba revolt.